 The Mitchelstown Caves are actually in Tipperary, just south off the M8 and east of Mitchelstown (which town is, confusingly, in County Cork).
 They offer an opportunity to see Ireland from below.
 Caving is the safe way and an excursion into geological history.

 Ireland's small county towns are always worth a visit, and Nenagh is no exception, with its plain and pure old-fashioned townscape that has not changed too much over the centuries.
-Stroll from the castle to the heritage center, explore the nooks and crannies.
+Nenagh offers a true taste of traditional Ireland as you stroll from the castle to the heritage center, explore the nooks and crannies.
 Stock up on groceries and maybe divert to the Hanly Woollen Mills just north of the town.
 Even head over to Lough Derg, part of the mighty Shannon waterway.

 Walk in the Scenic Glen of Aherlow

-Wedged between Slievenamuck in the north and the Galtee Mountains to the south, the Glen of Aherlow is a beauty spot most people miss - it runs between Galbally and Bansha.
+Wedged between Slievenamuck in the north and the Galtee Mountains to the south, the Glen of Aherlow is a beauty spot that most people miss when exploring County Tipperary because it is all too easily bypassed via the M8 today.
+If you have time to stop, it runs between Galbally and Bansha.

 Head Into the Knockmealdown Mountains

 One of the more challenging drives in South Tipperary is the R688 from Clogheen south to Lismore.
-Not dangerous, but winding its way into the Knockmealdown Mountains, which reach nearly 800 meters in height.
+Not dangerous, but winding its way into the Knockmealdown Mountains, which reach nearly 2,600 feet in height.
 Below Sugarloaf Hill and just before you cross into County Waterford there is a splendid view north, right across to the Galtee Mountains and the town of Cahir.

 Visit Cahir and the Castle